 The amount of dried elderberries I had on hand amounted to less than 1/4 cup.
 That’s okay, because the average adult will probably only need 3 teaspoons of syrup a day.
 From what I understand, elderberry syrup is designed as a short-term immune boost, and is not to be taken indefinitely.

-I also need to point out that I’m not a doctor or a medical professional.
+I also need to point out that I’m not a medical doctor.
+(I’m a certified homeopathic educator.)
 So I can’t promise that any natural remedy you read about here will solve a particular health problem.

 But I can make organic elderberry syrup with dried elderberries.
 Here’s how I did it.